 How To Prepare Unripe Figs

-When it is cool enough to touch, squeeze the figs gently to remove the bad taste.
+When they are cool enough to touch, squeeze the figs gently to remove their bitter taste.
 You can make tiny holes on figs with a needle if you like and then squeeze.
-Then fill the pot with water again, boil again and squeeze again.
-This squeezing part might take a long time, but if you are passionate enough, you’ll see it is worth.
-Then drain.
+This will help the bitter juice to release easier.

 Making Unripe Fig Jam

-Meanwhile you can start to boil 5 and ½ cup water and sugar together in a different pot.
-After it boils, add the squeezed figs in it.
-You will see that these figs turn back into their original shape in this boiling sherbet.
+You will see that these figs turn back into their original shape in this boiling syrup.
 Put the cloves with the figs to give this jam an outstanding flavor.
-Boil them for about 25 minutes.
+Let them simmer for about 25-30 minutes.
 Finally, add lemon juice and boil it 5 minutes more.

-Let it cool and fill it in jars.
-You can keep them at room temperature, at a dry and dark place.
+You can keep the jars at room temperature, at a dry and dark place.
 We love it cold, so we keep it in refrigerator.
-This makes a wonderful breakfast when paired with a slice of fresh fig nut bread or a great authentic Turkish dessert like walnut baklava when served with walnuts and Turkish salep ice cream.

 More Fig Recipes